freemansoft/vnet-p2s-vpn-bastion-azure/README.md

 * VPN endpoint

 ## Assumptions

+Azure
 * You have a default subscription set on the CLI
     * You logged in `az login`
     * Youi saw your available accounts `az account list`
     * You selected an account `az account set --subscription <subscription-id>`
     * You verified the current account `az account show`

+Mac / BASH
+* You are runnign bash 4 or later.
+Apple only ships version bash 3.x.
+Install the latest bash with `homebrew bash install`

 ## Future / TODO
 1. Linux VM drive storage should be private link only